maxint-rd/TM16xx/README.md

 Members of the TM16xx family by Titan Micro support driving LED displays, LCD displays or LED matrices.
 Next to built-in high-frequency LED/LCD multiplexing, they offer control of brightness/contrast.
 Most TM16xx chips also support reading key-scan data for button presses.
-Using this library you can simply use print() on a 7-segment or 14-segment displays or use Adafruit GFX on a LED matrix.
+Using this library you can simply use print() on a 7-segment or 14-segment display or use Adafruit GFX on a LED matrix.
 Currently this library supports more than 25 [different TM16xx chips](#tm16xx-chip-features) in various configurations; such as the TM1616, TM1618, TM1620, TM1628, TM1630, TM1637, TM1638, TM1640, TM1650 and TM1652.
 For a quick look hit the play button in this [LIVE DEMO](https://wokwi.com/projects/424388671069721601) on Wokwi.